ssmit2144/Digital_Twin_App/README.md

-# Digital_Twin_App
+# Pavement Twin App

-A Streamlit app for predicting pavement failure based on ESALs
+A Streamlit app to predict pavement failure year based on ESAL inputs.